mokimokheonpark/movie-app/README.md

 ## Installation

-To install and run the project, you'll need to have Node.js and npm (Node Package Manager) installed on your local machine.
+To install and run the project, you need to have Node.js and npm (Node Package Manager) installed on your local machine.
 Once you have these installed, follow these steps:

 1. Clone the repository: git clone https://github.com/mokimokheonpark/movie-app.git
 2. Navigate to the project directory: cd movie-app